Raëlian beliefs and practices: Embassy for Extraterrestrials

 In February 1991, the Raëlian Church modified their symbol to remove the swastika to help in negotiations with building the "Third Temple of Israel".
 The official reason given was a telepathic request from extraterrestrials called Elohim to change the symbol in order to help in negotiations with Israel for the building of a Raëlian "embassy" or "third temple of Israel" to greet the anticipated coming of extraterrestrials and founders of past religions, although the country still denies their request.

 On 13 December 1997, the leader of the International Raëlian Movement had decided to extend the possibility of building the embassy outside of Jerusalem and also allow that a significant portion of the embassy property be covered with water.
-The area of the proposed embassy property is still envisioned at a minimum of 3.47 square kilometers, with a radius of at least 1.05 kilometers.
+The area of the proposed embassy property is still envisioned at a minimum of 3.47 km2, with a radius of at least 1.05 km.

 In 2005, the Israeli Raëlian Guide Kobi Drori stated that the Lebanese government was discussing proposals by the Raëlian movement to build their "interplanetary embassy" in Lebanon.
 However, one condition was that the Raëlians did not display their logo on top of the building because it mixes a swastika and a Star of David.
 According to Drori, the Raëlians involved declined this offer, as they wished to keep the symbol as is.

 Ideas of how government and the economy should run

 Geniocracy

 Geniocracy is a system of government that was proposed by Raël in his 1977 book Geniocracy, in which only those possessing sufficient intellect are enfranchised and only people meeting an even higher barrier are allowed to hold office.
 The thresholds proposed by the Raëlians are 10% above average for voting and 50% above average for candidates.
 This system was proposed by Raël to counter a flaw he saw in liberal democracy where the state becomes captured by appealing to popular consensus through emotive issues rather than being able to make critical decisions for the long term good of everyone.

 The Raëlian view of geniocracy also includes forming a peaceful world government that favors intelligence over mediocrity because current governments are inadequate for dealing with contemporary global issues.
 Raëlians believe that a world government is only possible through establishing a global currency, a common language, and a transformation of militaries of the world into civil police.
 Raël also recommends that under this world government, Earth should be divided into 12 regions and people would vote for which region they want to be part of.
 After the regions are defined, they are further divided into 12 sectors of equal population.

 Info-Cult, an anti-cult organization, has called Geniocracy a fascist ideology.
-Because of the controversies surrounding geniocracy, Raël presents the idea as a classic utopia or provocative ideal and not necessarily a model that humanity will follow.
+Because of the controversies surrounding geniocracy, Raël presents the idea as a classic utopia or provocative ideal, and not necessarily a model that all of humankind will follow.